 Recruitment AI

-A five-step playbook for negotiating AI recruiting software contracts: benchmark, diagnose, anchor, trade, and verify.
+A five-step playbook for negotiating AI recruiting contracts: benchmark, diagnose, anchor, trade, verify.
 Real leverage points buyers tend to miss.

 Procurement playbook